securityfirst/secfirst.org/umbrella-manual/content/_index.md

 Scroll down to see pending updates and release notes.
 Tap **Update** next to the Umbrella app to update it.

-## Uninstalling
+## Uninstallation

-**Warning:** If you uninstall Umbrella without first exporting your data, there's no way to recover your account.
-To save your progress and information, [export a backup of your data](/manual/#export-your-data) first.
+**Warning:** If you uninstall Umbrella without exporting your data, there's no way to recover your account.
+To save your progress and information, [export a backup of your data](/#export-your-data) first.

 You may uninstall Umbrella via Google Play, F-droid, or your device's settings.